> Skip to content

 Charlie and the Christmas Factory

-Twelve amazing new Christmas stories from the worlds of Roald Dahl.
-Written by the very best and biggest children's authors.
+The paperback edition of Charlie and the Christmas Factory, a collection of twelve new Christmas stories from the worlds of Dahl, written by the best and biggest children's authors.

 A star-studded cast of authors including Pamela Butchart, Hannah Gold and Adam Kay deliver twelve brand new stories inspired by the great Roald Dahl's incredible characters in this Christmas collection that will delight readers 8-12.